-- keeping them fully informed at all stages of the special needs process - having regular meetings to review the progress of their child's needs with class teachers - encouraging them to play an active role in their child's education - listening to and taking into account their knowledge, views and wishes
+- keeping them fully informed at all stages of the special needs process - having regular meetings to review the progress of their child's needs with class teachers - encouraging them to play an active role in their child's education

 Where children with identified SEN are 'looked after' by the local authority we have an additional role as we are all corporate parents.
-The SENCO works closely with foster parents and specialist services including social workers and the Virtual Head teacher and ensures that there is an up-todate Personal Education Plan (PEP) in place which is regularly reviewed.
+The SENCO works closely with foster parents and specialist services including social workers and the Virtual Head teacher and ensures that there is an up-to-date Personal Education Plan (PEP) in place which is regularly reviewed.